scottmudge/OctoPrint-MeatPack/README.md

 I would like to integrate these changes into Marlin or similar firmwares as well.
 The changes are very minor, and only require placing a couple function calls at the location where serial characters are read and parsed.
 In Prusa's firmware, this is in `cmdqueue.c`.

 Feel free to use the `MeatPack.h` and `MeatPack.cpp` files in the firmware repository and use them in other firmwares (perhaps use it as a git module, to keep it up to date if I make modifications).
-If you use it, just make sure you attribute the me (and keep the name... it's fun!).
+If you use it, just make sure you attribute me (and keep the name... it's fun!).
 You can see how I integrated it with the serial connection in `cmdqueue.c`.
 It's fairly simple.

 2. It doesn't work with the Virtual Printer in OctoPrint.
 Obviously... it's not a real serial connection.